XPEHO/app_rappel_mobilite/.github/pull_request_template.md

 # 💡 Pull Request

-## Description of the changes
+## Describe the changes

 ...

 ## I want a manual testing of my code by reviewers
-### If you select "No", you authorize reviewers to check your code without running the application
+#### If you select "No", you authorize reviewers to check your code without running the application

 - [ ] Yes
 - [ ] No